JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 ### Gitumentation and the developers market

+General information about the developers market is given to you in one of its Posts [introducing developer's market and roadmap](http://blog.developers.market/propositions/2019/03/30/general-project-presentation.html) and its [whitepaper](http://blog.developers.market/whitepaper).

 As already said, the [developers market](http://blog.developers.market) and in particular the projects that have access to it are all linked to Github.
 Indeed, to add your project on the developers market, your project first needs to be hosted on a Github repository.
 Github can therefore be seen as an essential condition for your project to access the developers market.

 Moreover, the tokens that projects can acquire on the developers market are also linked to Github.
 The potential tokens that  projects acquire on the market indeed come from commits (or changes) that you and your team make on your project's Github repository.
-The main elements you need to remember here is that all changes/commmits on your Readme and Posts made by your team can be awarded tokens on the developers market whereas changes/commits in your Wiki page cannot be awarded any token on the market.
+The main elements you need to remember here is that all **changes/commmits on your Readme and Posts made by your team can be awarded tokens** on the developers market whereas **changes/commits in your Wiki page cannot be awarded any token on the market**.
-For more information about the developers market, please have a look at its [whitepaper](http://blog.developers.market/whitepaper).

 ## Introduction to documentation with Github PRACTICE